dialex/start-testing/docs/toolbox/test-strategy.md

 > - EXTRA
 >
 >   - Do we foresee any obstacles or pain points?
->   - How do we continuously verify we’re on target?
+>   - How do we continuously verify we're on target?
 >   - Do we have any concerns or fears?
 >   - What's the worst thing that could happen?
 How can we avoid that?
 >